sys-dev-me/pw-server/README.md

 <b>from client side</b>

 connect to port 9090 ( nc localhost 9090 )
-type for example 12 (password size) result will be in terminal and waiting next password size, hit enter and if nothing entered connection will closed
+type for example 12 (password length) result will be in terminal and waiting next password length, hit enter and if nothing entered connection will closed